kubevault/kubevault/docs/guides/secret-engines/aws/csi-driver.md

 gcprole.engine.kubevault.com/aws-role created
 ```

-Let's say pod's service account name is `test-user-account` located in `test` namespace.
+Let's say pod's service account name is `test-user-account` located in `demo` namespace.
 We need to create a [VaultPolicy](/docs/concepts/policy-crds/vaultpolicy.md) and a [VaultPolicyBinding](/docs/concepts/policy-crds/vaultpolicybinding.md) so that the pod has access to read secrets from the Vault server.

 ### Create Service Account for Pod